afombravo/2FAST2Q/README.md

 b. “*_reads.csv” files corresponding to the read counts per guideRNA per inputted sequencing file;

 c.
-A “compiled_stats.txt” containing all the relevant input/output information about the Crispery analysis;
+A “compiled_stats.csv” containing all the relevant input/output information about the Crispery analysis;

 d.
+A bar plot "reads_plot.png" representing the total number of reads, and valid reads, per sample;

+e.
 A “compiled.csv” file with the compilation of all the read counts per guideRNA in all the inputted files.
 Use this latter in the next steps of the data analysis pipeline.

 # Short Explanation